dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

   A class that implements this interface is a type that raises an event when any of its property values change.
 This interface is designed to replace the pattern of having a change event for each property of a control.
 When used in a <xref:System.ComponentModel.BindingList%601>, a business object should implement the <xref:System.ComponentModel.INotifyPropertyChanged> interface and the BindingList\`1 will convert <xref:System.ComponentModel.INotifyPropertyChanged.PropertyChanged> events to <xref:System.ComponentModel.BindingList%601.ListChanged> events of type <xref:System.ComponentModel.ListChangedType.ItemChanged>.

   > [!NOTE]
-  > For change notification to occur in a binding between a bound client and a data source your bound data-source type should either implement the <xref:System.ComponentModel.INotifyPropertyChanged> interface (preferred) or you can provide *propertyName*`Changed` events for the bound type, but you shouldn't do both.
+  > For change notification to occur in a binding between a bound client and a data source, your bound data-source type should either implement the <xref:System.ComponentModel.INotifyPropertyChanged> interface (preferred) or you can provide *propertyName*`Changed` events for the bound type, but you shouldn't do both.

 #### Interfaces for implementation by component authors